ohmybrew/ohmybrew.github.io/_posts/2017-11-19-setting-up-lumen-and-redis.markdown

 ```

-Don't forget to setup all your environment variables for Redis, as well, to enable Redis for job processing and cache, set the following environment variables:
+Don't forget to set up all your environment variables for Redis, as well, to enable Redis for job processing and cache, set the following environment variables:

 ```conf
 CACHE_DRIVER=redis